Skip to content

 Jan Gehl

-A smart city is a framework of safety and quality for our urban environments.
-Specifically, it is walkable, offers convenience to public facilities, access to transport and natural environments are keys to livability.
-Additionally, smart city initiatives are affordable for all residents and are sustainable for future generations.
+A Smart City framework enhances safety and quality in urban environments.
+It is walkable, offers convenient access to public facilities, transportation, and natural spaces, all of which are crucial for livability.
+Furthermore, Smart City initiatives are affordable for all residents and sustainable for future generations.

 Social innovation aims to generate social benefits rather than individual benefits.
-Most importantly, social innovation brings new values and complements that community.
-Furthermore, this means city planners are not swayed by special interest groups, lobbyists, or just one section of the community at the expense of the remaining residents.
-Lastly, cities should implement smart city solutions that better all residents that include reduced poverty, increased employability, increased health, and increased opportunities for all residents.
+Most importantly, social innovation complements the community and to a lesser extent, special interest groups.
+Indeed, by city planners focusing on the community at large, they are not swayed by special interest groups, lobbyists, or just one section of the community.
+Lastly, cities should implement Smart City solutions that better all residents.
+For instance, this can include goals to reduce poverty, increase employment, increase health, and increase opportunities for all residents.

-Technology infrastructure is focused on human interaction and information sharing.
-As a result, technology solution build up communites and enhances social bonds versus isolating and segregating communities and individuals.
+What’s more, a Smart City’s technology infrastructure needs to focus on human interaction and information sharing.
+As a result, technology solution build up communities and enhances social bonds versus isolating and segregating communities and individuals.

 The whole purpose of ICT technology is to share information and make it actionable.
-As a result, any information silos in a smart city inhibit having the best information at the right place and time.
-Further, this data is also critical for optimizing the smart city now and in support of the changing needs of the inhabitants and business in the future.
-Lastly, this information sharing includes public input, bottom-up approach, to shape future smart city innovations.
+As a result, any information silos in a Smart City inhibit having the best information at the right place and time.
+Further, this data is also critical for optimizing the Smart City now and in support of the changing needs of the inhabitants and business in the future.
+Lastly, this information sharing includes public input, bottom-up approach, to shape future Smart City innovations.
+For a more detailed discussion on the importance of interoperability, see my article, Data Interoperability: Advice To Make It Understandable, Usable, Secure.

-Overall, creating a people-first smart city is essential for creating a better quality of life for citizens.
-Technology should be used to enhance the lives of people, not just as a means to an end.
-Smart cities should be designed to solve real problems, not just to implement flashy gadgets and technologies.
+Overall, creating a people-first Smart City is essential for creating a better quality of life for citizens.
+Indeed, technology should be used to enhance the lives of people.
+Without question, a Smart City should be designed to solve real problems, not just to implement flashy gadgets and technologies.

 Don’t miss the tips from SC Tech Insights!